XHMM/my-config-files/README.md

           }
         }
     ```
+7. next is config stylelint, it's pretty simple
+8. `yarn add --dev stylelint stylelint-config-standard`
+9. create `.stylelintrc`(I am not very focus on this linter, so rules and related plugins not involved)：
+    ```json
+    {
+      "extends": "stylelint-config-standard"
+    }
+    ```
+10. you can create `.eslintignore` and `.stylelintignore` to ignore files

 That's all, after setup, every prettier format problem will become an eslint error and some other rules you can get from source config files, happy coding !